Skip to content

 Perusino finds it exciting that Pachacútec acts like a master builder of history.
 He not only changed walls and roads but also the future of his empire.

-Both understand: building something great requires more than strength.
+Both understand: Building something great requires more than strength.
 It requires ideas, order, and people who participate.

-Discover More
+Discover more

 More Peru on WhatsApp Channel

-New stories, characters, and content about Peru, culture, and the Inca world appear regularly on the PeruMagazin WhatsApp Channel.
+New stories, characters and content about Peru, culture and the Inca world appear regularly on the PeruMagazin WhatsApp channel.

 With ForeverFig, a personal figure can be created from a photo.
-A special memory for family, friends, and collectors.
+A special memory for family, friends and collectors.

 Was Pachacútec the ninth Sapa Inca?

-Why is Pachacútec so famous?
+Why is Pachacútec so well known?

-He is considered one of the most important Inca rulers because under him, the great rise of the Inca Empire began.
+He is considered one of the most important Inca rulers because under him the great rise of the Inca Empire began.

 What does his name mean?